 For example: How disruptive was Uber?
 Some argue not very much.
 After all, Uber still used cars and the existing infrastructure of roads and highways.
 They just 10x the user experience.

 There’s some truth to that, which is why we look at disruption on a spectrum.
 The important part is figuring out if the disrupter can capture the new value they created.

 Once you have identified a disruptive technology, the next step is determining if a company can capture the value of its disruptive technology (Peter Theil’s framework is helpful with this).

 For example: Airplanes were a disruptive technology and created loads of value.
 But for most of their existence, they have been terrible investments, unable to capture the majority of the value they created.

-These aren't the only useful frameworks for investors.
-They're just three of my favorites.
+These aren't the only useful frameworks; just three of my favorites.

 Get our best investing ideas in your inbox.